moosploit/auto-mac-setup/README.md

-# Auto Mac Setup Script
+# Auto Mac Setup Script by moosploit

 This script will setup automatic your fresh installed Apple Mac with ease.